 It’s no secret that construction work can stir up old toxins—think asbestos and lead—and bring new ones into your home.
-One way to reduce your exposure to toxins is to move out during a renovation…but, of course, moving out can add to the budget and inconvenience of renovating.
+One way to reduce your exposure is to move out during a renovation, but, of course, moving out can add to the budget and inconvenience of renovating.
 Also, it isn’t necessary for every project.
 There are many ways you and your general contractor can lessen the impact of a renovation—from installing drywall that converts toxins to setting up humidifiers—if you stay for some or all of the renovation.
-Here are the questions to consider when making your decision:
+Here are the questions to ask yourself before making your decision:

 The best time to have your answer on staying or going is as soon as possible.
 That way, you can include the additional expense for a hotel or a short-term apartment rental in your initial budget.
 One way to sweeten the deal (pun intended), is to plan a vacation for at least some of the renovation.
 However, that idea hits a snag if you’re keeping tight tabs on the work progress.

 Along with the scope of your project, the layout of your home could affect your decision.
-A renovation occupying one level of a multistory home can easily be separated from the remaining living space, Ronald said.
+A renovation occupying one level of a multi-story home can easily be separated from the remaining living space, Ronald said.
 If it’s a smaller apartment with only one point of entry, this becomes more difficult.
 “If the general contractor team doesn’t have another way to get into the work area, of course, they are going to bring in dust on their clothing, in their hair,” said Robert Weitz, from RTK Environmental Group, which tests homes for toxins.
-Renovations can create dust so fine a human eye can’t see it.
-That dust can also pass through a typical vacuum cleaner filter, Robert said.
+Renovations can create dust so fine a human eye can’t see it, he explained; that dust can also pass through a typical vacuum cleaner filter.

 Contractors can take certain steps to reduce the spread of dust and toxins to other parts of the home.
 Likely, the renovation is sectioned off with tape and thick plastic, according to Ronald, who is certified by the Environmental Protection Agency (EPA).
 Negative air pressure also stops contaminated air from leaving the renovation zone whenever a worker exits or enters.
 Ronald also uses a water mister in the renovation area; the damper air limits the dust from traveling around the home.